Cheesy polenta porridge is a wonderfully comforting and simple side dish that pairs beautifully with everything from Ragu to Cacciatore!

 - When you have a nice boil slowly pour in the polenta whisking as you go.

-- Reduce the heat to a simmer and then continue to whisk every minute or so for 3-4 minutes.
+- Reduce the heat to a simmer and then continue to whisk for 2-3 minutes.

 - When cooked remove from the heat and stir in the grated cheese and butter until it has melted.